HGH and Thyroid

 Thanks again for the praise, it was very considerate of you to take the time to post it in the forum.
 I am always happy to share my knowledge with those who are interested and may be helped by it.

-Taking HGH With Hashimoto's
+Taking HGH With Hashimoto's Thyroiditis

 Question: I have a stabilized thyroid on 180 mg Armour each morning and my antibodies are under 700.
-They were above 3000 2 years ago and I have worked hard with diet and lifestyle changes to get them down.
+They were above 3000 two years ago and I have worked hard with diet and lifestyle changes to get them down.
 I plan to start hgh injections this week and wondered about any feedback.
 Has anyone had this condition and taken hgh??
 Thank you.

 Answer: Hi Marci.
 Well, I have Hashimoto's myself so I know what you have gone through.